 Alan Muller took refuge in 1997 with Akong Rinpoche.
 In 2003, he completed a one-year closed retreat under the guidance of Lama Yeshe Rinpoche at Samye Ling Monastery in Scotland.
 During this period, he took novice monks vows.
 Alan remained a novice monk for six years and now presents courses and retreats as a layperson.
 He has formed Ngondro groups since 2004 around Southern Africa.

-Bruce van Dongen founded the property that would become Waterfall Retreat & Environmental Centre in 2003.
+Bruce van Dongen founded the Waterfall Retreat & Environmental Centre in 2003.
 He has always felt strongly that our indigenous natural heritage is our most precious asset and that it is critical for us to try our best to be in union with nature and that we have an obligation to be guardians for our planet.

 Carey Abercrombie has been practicing Yoga since 2006 and gained her 200 hour RYT certificate as a Vinyasa and Hatha instructor in 2008 under the guidance of Cherryl Duncan from Living Yoga in Johannesburg.
 Her aim is to share Yoga by teaching her truth honorably and with respect for all things.
 She hopes to help students find their own truth, happiness and joy in their practice.
 Carey has completed a 4 year mindfulness training programme through Mindfulness Africa and is a qualified Mindfulness Africa Facilitator.